verypossible/lazysusan/docs/example_app.rst

 ==================

 At this point your backend system is fully ready to handle Alexa requests.
-Provided your Alexa app is configured correctly everything should be working.
+Provided your Alexa app is configured correctly in the Amazon Developer portal everything should be working.

 Cloud Watch